How to Take a Day Trip to Cape Lookout, North CarolinaUnited States

 This year, I was determined to change that: while in North Carolina on a “just the girls” trip with my Mom and Grammy, Mom and I ducked out for a day trip to Cape Lookout with the intention of soaking in beautiful views, enjoying a boat ride along the coast, and finally climbing the lighthouse that we had only ever admired from the ground (and even that we had only done once in my lifetime!).

-The trip far exceeded expectations: not only were the views from the top of Cape Lookout utterly magnificent, the weather was absolutely perfect, showing off both the ocean and the island at their very best.
+The trip far exceeded expectations.
+Not only were the views from the top of Cape Lookout utterly magnificent, but the weather was also absolutely perfect, showing off both the ocean and the island at their very best.

-Whether you’re a first timer in the area, you’ve been visiting for as long as my family, or somewhere in between: get yourself to the top of Cape Lookout on a beautiful day.
+Whether you’re a first-timer in the area visiting as part of a North Carolina weekend getaway, you’ve been visiting for as long as my family, or somewhere in between: get yourself to the top of Cape Lookout on a beautiful day.
 I promise you won’t regret it.

 Even before reaching the island, the journey to Cape Lookout is magnificent: it was about a 45-minute ride from Beaufort (though ferries do also leave from Harkers Island, which is closer) via motorboat to the island, and there was plenty to see along the way.